kleelab-bch/MARS-Net/README.md

 ### Morphodynamics
+* For single cell cropping the segmented movie, run
+    * rotate_crop_img.py
 * Download [Windowing and Protrusion package](https://github.com/DanuserLab/Windowing-Protrusion)
 * Add directory and sub directory of the downloaded package to the MATLAB path
 * Type movieSelectorGUI in the command window in MATLAB
 * Create new movie and perform windowing on the segmented movie from the previous step.
-* For details, refer to their Github page.
+* For details, refer to [Windowing and Protrusion package](https://github.com/DanuserLab/Windowing-Protrusion) Github page.